Fit as a Mama Bear

 How do you thicken a smoothie bowl?

-Adding some extra ice will help thicken the texture though you do need a powerful blender.
+Adding some extra ice will help thicken the texture, though you do need a powerful blender.
 Likewise, a bit of extra banana, avocado, or Greek yogurt can help.

-Other High Protein Dairy-Free Breakfast Recipes
+More High Protein Breakfast Recipes

 Wooden bowl with a coffee protein smoothie in it topped with granola, chocolate chips, bananas, and peanut butter.

-Coffee Smoothie Bowl
+Coffee Smoothie Bowl (High-Protein)

 Bold, rich flavor and packed with protein, this coffee smoothie bowl is the perfect dairy-free breakfast for coffee lovers!